szakharov7723/FinalTradeETL/README.md

 FROM RSSparsedBCHnews
 WHERE RSSparsedBCHnews.date  != null
 ```
-And this is the schema for Reddit data using the same logic as for RSS data
+This is the schema for Reddit data using the same logic as for RSS data

 ```
 SELECT APIparsedBCHnews.Date,